 He was fond of saying that his ‘main job was to teach people how to collect art’, and that contemporary art was ‘something best done in private’.
 From gallery rooms hung salon style, and stockrooms bulging with hundreds of works, he introduced audiences to the first commercial exhibitions of key Queensland figures, including Davida Allen, Madonna Staunton, William Robinson, Robert MacPherson, Joe Furlonger, Jun Chen, and many others.

 Hughes was also one of the first in Australia to recognise the latent significance of Chinese contemporary art in the 1980s, and visited studios to meet artists such as Liu Xiaodong, Feng Zhengjie, Qi Zhilong and the Luo Brothers as they began their trajectories.
 While he collected significant examples of their work, and that of many other young artists, he also championed contemporary art from Africa, Papua New Guinea and New Zealand, as well as outsider artists from Europe and North America, and German expressionists.

 Ray Hughes was sent off with a chequebook, cigarettes, some renminbi and photographs of art in stock, in case there is another deal to be made in the afterlife.
 He is survived by his son Evan, daughter-in-law Kate, and grandchildren Teddy and Harry.

 Over many decades, Ray Hughes sold and donated numerous works of art to QAGOMA.
-Renowned Queensland artist Jon Molvig’s Sun is one such example of his generosity, and is currently on display at the Queensland Art Gallery in his honour.
+Renowned Queensland artists Robert MacPherson and Jon Molvig are two such examples of his generosity.

 Feature image detail: Jon Molvig’s Sun 1959